 The Smart Mirror project also has computing aspects.
 A software application must be developed so that a smartphone can connect to the mirror for the purpose of playing music and is a huge computing aspect of the project.
-Integrating the music player, voice recognition, calendar, and memo software into the Raspberry Pi must also be completed and is a computing aspect of the project.
+Integrating the music player, calendar, clock, weather, and maps into the Raspberry Pi must also be completed and is a computing aspect of the project.
 The main idea of the computing aspects is keeping the device responsive and user-friendly, as the success of the Smart Mirror relies on the convenience and straightforward nature of integrating entertainment and reminders to an item of everyday use.